-As of September 30, 2007, the outstanding balance of borrowings under the revolving credit facility was \$371.6 million.
-Currently, the outstanding balance of borrowings under the revolving credit facility is \$363.2 million and the weighted interest rate under the revolving credit facility is 5.29%.
-The revolving credit facility is currently scheduled to mature on May 31, 2012.
-Affiliates of certain of the underwriters in this offering are lenders under our credit facility and, accordingly, may be repaid from the proceeds of the offering.
+As of March 25, 2008, the outstanding balance of borrowings under the revolving credit facility is \$1.1 billion and the weighted average interest rate under the revolving credit facility is 4.43%.
+Our revolving credit facility is currently scheduled to mature on December 10, 2012.
+Affiliates of certain of the underwriters in this offering are lenders under our revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of the offering.
+Please read the "Underwriting" section in this prospectus supplement.